Ofsted safeguarding policy

 Acting on safeguarding concerns

-If anyone is concerned that a child or vulnerable adult is at risk of being abused or neglected, they should not ignore their suspicions and should not assume that someone else will take action to protect that person.
+If anyone is concerned that a child or adult is at risk of being abused or neglected, they should not ignore their suspicions and should not assume that someone else will take action to protect that person.

 Learning and improving

 We will carry out in-depth reviews of our actions in cases where children suffer serious harm while under the care of providers that we regulate or inspect, and where these cases raise questions about Ofsted’s practice that need to be examined.
-The main purpose of the reviews is to learn lessons about when our systems need to improve to protect children better in future.
+The main purpose of the reviews is to learn lessons about where our systems need to improve to better protect children in future.
 We will also promote a culture in which we are able to highlight and review near misses to learn and improve our practice.